Machine-Learning-Practice/Machine-Learning/Python Codes/session 1/README.md

 If you would like to contribute to this repository, feel free to fork it and submit a pull request with your changes.

 ## License
-This project is licensed under the IUST License.
+This project is licensed under the MIT License.